processing/p5.js-video/script.md

 # More Examples

 You can do a lot of exciting things with p5.js.
-Here is a generative drawing application, Golan Levin's "Yellowtail".
-Try dragging your mouse around to draw a picture then release and see what happens.  p5.js also incorporates sounds, here's an interactive piano playing one of my favorites, click on the keys to add your own notes.
-At the end of this video, you can see the code for all these examples and play with them online more.
+It doesn't have to be visual, either, you can play with sounds.
+For example, you can generate tones in realtime and play a little song. (cue) You can also let the user choose what to draw by creating a generative drawing tool. . . and combine that with sound!
+Try dragging your mouse around to draw a picture then release and see what happens. (cue)

 # Dan's Closing